 Short-Term Rentals for Neighbours

 There is currently a moratorium on accepting new Short-Term Rental applications as a result of Town Council's review of land use controls pertaining to Short-Term Rentals.
-However, 2021 Short-Term Rental licence holders will be able to renew their licence for 2022 when the application portal opens on January 4, 2022.
+This work is expected to be completed in early 2023.

 2022 Short-Term Rental Program